 Quick facts

-Common name Vapourer moth
+Common name - Vapourer moth

-Scientific name Orgyia antiqua
+Scientific name - Orgyia antiqua

-Plants affected Birch (Betula), hazel (Corylus), lime (Tilia) and many other broadleaved trees and shrubs including Cotoneaster and Pyracantha
+Plants affected - Birch (Betula), hazel (Corylus), lime (Tilia) and many other broadleaved trees and shrubs including Cotoneaster and Pyracantha

-Main symptoms Hairy caterpillars, grey-black with yellow tufts and red spots (30-40mm long)
+Main symptoms - Hairy caterpillars, grey-black with yellow tufts and red spots (30-40 mm long)

-Most active Spring to summer
+Most active - Spring to summer

 What is vapourer moth?

 Vapourer moth, also known as rusty tussock moth, are sexually dimorphic (males and females are different in appearance as adults).
-The males have plain orange-brown wings (wingspan 25-30mm) with a white spot near the trailing edge of the forewing, whilst the females have an enlarged light grey-brown body with greatly reduced wings and are unable to fly.
+The males have plain orange-brown wings (wingspan 25-30 mm) with a white spot near the trailing edge of the forewing, whilst the females have an enlarged light grey-brown body with greatly reduced wings and are unable to fly.
 Males are attracted to the female by a scent that she emits (sex pheromone).
 After mating, the female deposits her eggs over the surface of the pupal cocoon.
 These eggs will overwinter and hatch during the following spring.

 It is the caterpillars that are particularly eye-catching and it is this stage that is most often noticed in gardens.
 The caterpillars are predominantly grey-black with small red spots running in rows down both sides of the body; the most easily recognisable features are the four yellow tufts of hair-like setae found towards the head end.